mjpekala/calibration-example/README.md

 ### References
 - Platt "Probabilistic outputs for support vector machines and comparison to regularized likelihood methods," 1999.
+- Zadrozny and Elkan "Transforming classifier scores into accurate multiclass probability estimates," 2002.
-- Niculescu-Mizil, Caruana "Predicting good probabilities with supervised learning," 2005.
+- Niculescu-Mizil and Caruana "Predicting good probabilities with supervised learning," 2005.